 If you suspect someone of having dementia, it is very important to have them examined by a doctor.
-While 70% of cases of dementia in people over 65 are caused by Alzheimer's, there are some important causes of dementia that are reversible if they are recognized and treated.
+While 70% of cases of dementia in people over 65 are caused by Alzheimer's and will be progressive, there are some important causes of memory loss that can be treated and reversed.
 For example:

-- Dementia caused by a diabetic who has lost control of blood sugar levels.
+- Diabetic who has lost control of blood sugar levels.

 - Alcohol or Drug abuse.

 - Renal Failure